ParkerICI/flow-analysis-tutorial/README.md

 _Note_: If the GUI does _not_ open a new web browser, hit the "ESC" key and re-enter the above command.

-# Normalization (CyTOF only)
+# Normalization
 The sensitivity of a CyTOF machine changes between different days (due to tuning) as well as during a single run due to variations in detector performance.
-To correct for this effect, [this](https://www.ncbi.nlm.nih.gov/pubmed/23512433) introduced the use of polystirene beads that can be used as a reference synthetic standard.
+To correct for this problem, [this](https://www.ncbi.nlm.nih.gov/pubmed/23512433) publication introduced the use of polystirene beads that can be used as a reference synthetic standard (the beads are commercially available from [Fluidigm](https://www.fluidigm.com/))

 The normalization algorithm works by identifying a reference intensity for the beads channel and then applying a correction factor to the data so that the intensity at every specific time matches the reference intensity